 Every case is different and there may be mitigating factors in your case that could help reduce the severity of the charges against you or dismiss them altogether.
 You will need a defense lawyer in your corner who knows how to protect your freedom because your future will depend on it.
-This is where the experience of the criminal defense team at Law Office of Broden & Mickelsen can be the difference between a reduced sentence or a life in prison.
+This is where the experience of the criminal defense team at Broden & Mickelsen, LLP can be the difference between a reduced sentence or a life in prison.

-Dallas Best Violent Crimes Defense Lawyers – Broden & Mickelsen
+Dallas Best Violent Crimes Defense Lawyers – Broden & Mickelsen, LLP

 Tel: (214) 720-9552